BMcCawley/GWLForecaster/README.md

 # GWLForecaster

+#### Edit 20/08/2021
+GWLForecaster.exe cannot be uploaded to GitHub due to file size restrictions

 What this README is:
 - It is a general guide to GWLForecaster, the program that performs groundwater level forecasting using AquiModAWS.